THE INTERNAL Revenue Service plans to close half of its walk-in help centers in Maryland by Sept. 30.

 Everson also said that he is requesting permission to offer early retirement and buyouts to employees at the 68 affected Taxpayer Assistance Centers nationwide.
 That's about one-fifth of the country's 400 centers, where people receive help filling out IRS forms, use computers, get tax-law questions answered or pay off balances.

-Since the 1980s, a combination of changing demographics, budget cuts and competing priorities has made it difficult for the IRS to strike a balance between serving customers and catching cheats.
+Since the 1980s, a combination of changing demographics, budget cuts and competing priorities have made it difficult for the IRS to strike a balance between serving customers and catching cheats.

 From 1988 to 2003, the volume of individual returns rose 26 percent, while the permanent staff of the IRS shrank by almost one-third.
 In the 1990s, attention to agency abuses and criticism from Congress led President Clinton to launch a more "taxpayer-friendly" agency.